rozek/blockly-ai-playground/README.md

 ![TextlineInput](./Examples/TextlineInput.png)

-> this example shows textline input elements in several variations (see [Blockly workspace file](./Examples/TextlineInput.json)). the other input elements work quite similarly
+> this example shows textline input elements in several variations (see [Blockly workspace file](./Examples/TextlineInput.json) - download it onto your computer and then upload it into the Blockly workspace). the other input elements work quite similarly

 ![TextlineInput-UI](./Examples/TextlineInput-UI.png)